iangow/wrds_pg/audit/readme.md

 - `auditsox404`: `auditsox404_text1`, `auditsox404_text2`
 - `diroffichange`: `diroffichange_text1`, `diroffichange_text2`, `diroffichange_text3`
 - `nt`: `nt_text1`, `nt_text2`, `nt_text3`

+### Omission of auditor names from some tables

+The WRDS tables include auditor names as well as an auditor key (i.e., `auditor_key` as found on `auditorsinfo`).
+Because the `auditor_name` appears on `auditors`, it is redundant to include the same information on each table in which `auditor_key` appears.
+So we have deleted it from many tables.
+Simply join the table with `auditors` using `auditor_key` to recover this variable.

+## Sample code

+### Merge tables and combine textual variables for `auditsox404`

 Here is some code illustrating how to merge the tables and combine the textual variables (in this case, for `auditsox404` data).